The Essential Guide to Growing Your Early-Stage SaaS Startup

 Product/market-fit is a two-way street

 If you are an early-stage startup in need of cash, you might be tempted to say “yes” and build things to get more paying customers, but that’s not necessarily a good idea.
+To build a sustainable company, short-term revenue is not the business metric you should be targeting and measuring yourself against.
 As a general rule, know that you can’t please everyone, so you should not try to.

 In practical terms, this means: don’t act upon feedback such as “I like/don’t like this” or “I want/don’t want that”.
 Don’t launch into developing a feature just because somebody asked you to.
 Don’t blindly accept customers who are a bad fit.